skupperproject/skewer/README.md

 ## Setting up Skewer for your own example

-Add the Skewer code as a subrepo in your project:
+Add the Skewer code as a subrepo in your project.
+If necessary, you can use `dnf install git-subrepo` to install it on Fedora.

     cd project-dir/
     git subrepo clone https://github.com/skupperproject/skewer subrepos/skewer